u1i/yoisho/README.md

 # Currency Exchange Rates - REST/JSON

-This API gives you exchange rates for currenciies (USD, GBP and SGD) that the bank buys and sells.
+This API gives you exchange rates for currencies (USD, GBP and SGD) that the bank buys and sells.
 Each time you ask for a quote the amounts might be slighly different - they're really busy adjusting the rates constantly!

 ### Run the container (choosing port 8080, feel free to modify):